confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Within the application, Java consumers need to configure the Avro deserializer for the Kafka value (or Kafka key) and URL to |sr-long|.
 Then the consumer can read records where the Kafka value is of `Payment` class.
+By default, each record is deserialized into an Avro `GenericRecord`, but in this tutorial the record should be deserialized using the application's code-generated `Payment` class.
-To ensure that the object is deserialized using the application's code-generated `Payment` class, configure the deserializer to use Avro `SpecificRecord`, i.e., ``SPECIFIC_AVRO_READER_CONFIG`` should be set to _true_.
+Therefore, configure the deserializer to use Avro `SpecificRecord`, i.e., ``SPECIFIC_AVRO_READER_CONFIG`` should be set to `true`.
 For example:

 .. sourcecode:: java